eMedicine Specialties > Endocrinology > Thyroid

 Surgical Care

-• Indications and outcomes
+Indications and outcomes are as follows:

-• Thyroidectomy is no longer the recommended first-line therapy for hyperthyroid Graves disease.
-However, a recent retrospective cohort study35 showed that one-third of all patients electing surgery as definitive management did so without a specific indication, and the patient satisfaction with the decision for surgery as definitive management of Graves disease was high.
-Surgery is a safe alternative therapeutic option in patients who are noncompliant with or cannot tolerate antithyroid drugs, have moderate-to-severe ophthalmopathy, have large goiters, or refuse or cannot undergo radioiodine therapy.
+• Thyroidectomy is not the recommended first-line therapy for hyperthyroid Graves disease in the United States.
+However, a retrospective cohort study[84] showed that one third of all patients electing surgery as definitive management did so without a specific indication, and the patient satisfaction with the decision for surgery as definitive management of Graves disease was high.
+In certain Asian health-care systems, thyroidectomy may play a larger role as a first-line treatment for Graves disease.[85]

 • Thyroidectomy may be appropriate in the presence of a thyroid nodule that is suggestive of carcinoma.